-Trends in total compensation for the Named Executive Officers during the five year period reflected in the graph above are primarily attributable to option grants made in each of the financial years other than 2015 when no grants were made, reductions in base compensation for certain of the Named Executive Officers during our 2015 and 2016 financial years (including changes associated with the departures of our former Chief Executive Officer and Chief Financial Officer) and an annual bonus paid to our Chief Executive Officer in respect of 2016 and 2017.
+Trends in total compensation for the Named Executive Officers during the five year period reflected in the graph above are primarily attributable to option grants made in each of the financial years other than 2015 when no grants were made, reductions in base compensation for certain of the Named Executive Officers during our 2015 and 2016 financial years (including changes associated with the departures of our former Chief Executive Officer and Chief Financial Officer) and an annual bonus paid to our Chief Executive Officer in respect of 2016, 2017 and 2020 and a discretionary bonus paid to our Executive Vice President, Australia in 2020.
 It should be noted that the individuals who qualified as the Named Executive Officers were not the same in each of the years reflected in the graph.
-Accordingly, changes in compensation from year to year will have also been at least partially attributable to changes in the composition of the Name Executive Officers, as a group (and to the number of individuals in the group, which was four for 2014 through to mid-way 2015 and three thereafter).
+Accordingly, changes in compensation from year to year will have also been at least partially attributable to changes in the composition of the Name

+Executive Officers, as a group (and to the number of individuals in the group, which was four for the first half of 2015 and three thereafter).